Shubhangi-2503/AdventureWorksDatabaseAnalysis/README.md

 Southeast: $7,875,655 (12.5%)
 Central: $7,909,009 (12.6%)

-## Question 2 Calculate the total population for all African countries in 2010.
+## Question-2: Calculate the total population for all African countries in 2010.
 Create a bar chart showing the population distribution across African countries in 2010.

 ![image](./assets/Answer2a.png)